NerdCowboy/nerdcowboy/content/blog/getting-into-ui-ux/index.md

 The easy way is to take a decently designed, but flawed product (don't do terrible, that's too easy!) and redesign it, do some user tests, and refine it.

 But the best way is to reach out to some non-profits and offer to do some pro bono work for them.
-If you're able, try to find a developer to help you bring your designs to life—there are plenty of fresh bootcamp developers out there!
+If you're able, try to find a developer to help you bring your designs to life—there are plenty of fresh bootcamp developers out there that are in the same boat.

 I emphasize working with real stakeholders because that skill is probably one of the most underdeveloped out there, but it's absolutely critical to having a successful UX design career.